OsamaFaker/INTRUSION-DETECTION-BIG-DATA/README.md

 Datasets

-two modern intrusion detection datasets using in this work, UNSW-NB15 and CICIDS2017 Which includes a wide range of modern attacks that allow for more realistic evaluation of the proposed approach.
+Two modern intrusion detection datasets are used in this work, UNSW-NB15 and CICIDS2017 Which includes a wide range of modern attacks that allow for more realistic evaluation of the proposed approach.

 To provide a more suitable data for the neural network classifier and ensemble techniques, the dataset is passed through a group of preprocessing operations.
 These operations are summarized below: